styles¶

 shorthand vs per-edge - when both are set, the per-edge value wins.

-new Container { Padding = 16, PaddingTop = 32 } // 32 top, 16 elsewheresame rule for
+new Container { Padding = 16, PaddingTop = 32 } // 32 top, 16 elsewherethe same rule applies to

 Margin,BorderColor,BorderWidth,BorderRadius, andGap. -